Exploring the Labyrinth of Goubert Food Market in Pondicherry, India

 What we bought in Goubert Market

-For our main dish we were cooking a Kerelan fish curry so our teacher took us to the fish section.
-I think it’s the most incredible part of the market, with the pungent smell and cacophony of noise hitting you immediately.
 What struck me as unusual was that all the sellers were female.
-About a hundred odd local women, shouting, chopping and mingling among each other and trying to cajole you to choose from an assortment of fish and seafood.
+About a hundred odd local women, shouting, chopping, and mingling among each other.
+They looked incredible, all trying to cajole you to choose from an assortment of fish and seafood.
 It would appear that the men do the fishing and the women do the selling.
+Seems like a fair division of labour.

 Inside the fish section of Goubert Market in Pondicherry, South India